BRIEF-Imperial brands exec says not planning to launch tobacco heating product but keeping an eye on developments

 * Shares have worst day in almost a year (Adds details on spreads business, background)

-* Imperial brands cfo sees 2017 earnings growth in low single digits (not around 4 percent) versus medium-term target of 4-8 percent
+* Imperial brands cfo says 2017 earnings growth around 4 percent, versus medium-term target of 4-8 percent

 * Imperial brands ceo says tobacco industry consolidation is "not impossible but very difficult"